-CAJAC is now responding to a major desecration of Jewish cemeteries in the upstate New York area – Congregation Agudat Achim and Beth Israel of Schenectady, and Congregation Beth Shalom of Clifton Park.
-Approximately 100 monuments were toppled, and it is believed this occurred in April 2024.
+Since April, CAJAC has been responding to a major desecration of Jewish cemeteries in the upstate New York area – Congregation Agudat Achim and Beth Israel of Schenectady, and Congregation Beth Shalom of Clifton Park.
+Approximately 100 monuments were toppled.

 Here is a recent article detailing the vandalism.